Where to see 100 aircraft flypast in RAF centenary celebration

 The largest concentration of military aircraft in recent memory will descend on the skies above London as the Royal Air Force marks its centenary year.

-Up to 100 jets, helicopters and aeroplanes from across a range of different eras of RAF history – including Spitfires and modern state-of-the-art aircraft – are expected to take part.
+Up to 100 jets, helicopters and aeroplanes of 23 different types from across a range of different eras of RAF history – including Spitfires and modern state-of-the-art aircraft – are expected to take part with nearly 200 aircrew from 25 different RAF squadrons.

 But how has the spectacle been organised and planned?
 Here are some of the questions surrounding the event on July 10.